mossdinger/py-ransomock/README.md

+### For Educational Purpose Only

 # Ransomock
 Ransomock is a tool used for mocking windows ransomware behavior written in python3

 To run this tool, use the following command
-` python3 ./Ransomock.py`
+` python3 ./ransomock.py`

 Configurations can be edited in config.json
-**Please only use demo mode in the current version, as it is not tested on real machine yet**
+**Please only use demo mode in the current version, as the non-demo mode is not tested on real machine yet**
 With Demo mode enabled, Ransomock will only encrypt/decrypt files in Desktop\demo folder